hybridgroup/commander/README.md

   }
 }
 ```
-Here is an example of a command set with a D-PAD layout to control a Sphero robot:
+Here is an example of a command set with a D-Pad layout to control a Sphero robot:

 **D-Pad Layout**
 ```json